Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

-As mentioned in Section~\ref{sec:accounting}, removing the distribution requirement on datasets $D, D'$ and further simplifying Eq.~\ref{eq:better_bound}, we can recover the relation between R\'enyi differential privacy and $(\varepsilon, \delta)$-DP.
+As mentioned in Section~\ref{sec:accounting}, removing the distribution requirement on $D, D'$ and further simplifying Eq.~\ref{eq:better_bound}, we can recover the relation between R\'enyi DP and $(\varepsilon, \delta)$-DP.

 At the same time, our accounting technique closely resembles the moments accountant.
 In fact, we can show that the moments accountant is a special case of Theorem~\ref{thm:gauss_privacy_cost}.
-Indeed, ignoring the data distribution information and substituting expectation by $\max_{D,D'}$ yields the substitution of $\|g_t - g'_t\|$ for $C$ in Theorem~\ref{thm:gauss_privacy_cost}, where $C$ is the sensitivity (or clipping threshold), which turns out to be the exact moments accountant bound.
-In addition, there are some extra benefits, such as avoiding numerical integration when using $\lambda \in \mathbb{N}$ due to connection to Binomial distribution.
-It improves numerical stability and computational efficiency compared to the moments accountant.
+Ignoring the data distribution information and substituting expectation by $\max_{D,D'}$ yields the substitution of $\|g_t - g'_t\|$ for $C$ in Theorem~\ref{thm:gauss_privacy_cost}, where $C$ is the sensitivity (or clipping threshold), which turns out to be the exact moments accountant bound.
+In addition, there are some extra benefits, such as avoiding numerical integration when using $\lambda \in \mathbb{N}$ due to connection to Binomial distribution, which improves numerical stability and computational efficiency.